Chart Color Schemes

 Loftus - Yarrawarrah is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Loftus - Yarrawarrah, as per the latest Census, 90.7% of dwellings were houses while 9.2% comprised semi-detached homes, apartments and other types.
-This contrasts with Sydney metro's 70.4% houses and 29.6% other dwellings.
-Home ownership in Loftus - Yarrawarrah stood at 44.8%, with mortgaged properties at 46.3% and rented ones at 8.9%.
+In Loftus - Yarrawarrah, as per the latest Census evaluation, 90.7% of dwellings were houses while 9.2% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Sydney metro's figures of 70.4% houses and 29.6% other dwellings.
+Home ownership in Loftus - Yarrawarrah stood at 44.8%, with mortgaged dwellings making up 46.3% and rented ones at 8.9%.
 The median monthly mortgage repayment was $2,684, higher than Sydney metro's average of $2,600.
-Median weekly rent in the area was $550, compared to Sydney metro's $483.
-Nationally, Loftus - Yarrawarrah's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+The median weekly rent in the area was $550, compared to Sydney metro's $483.
+Nationally, Loftus - Yarrawarrah's median monthly mortgage repayments were significantly higher at $2,684 versus Australia's average of $1,863, while median weekly rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing